orb15/dicebag/README.md

 # dicebag
-models ployhedral dice used in gaming
+models polyhedral dice used in gaming